synergy-inc/.github/profile/README.md

 Synck is the client engine that allows users to synchronize files and folders to their local working copy in Windows and Mac.

-This core service manages the exchange of data across servers and security / cryptography.
-This component will be released under an open-source license.

 ### SynergyOS Community Server: file management and messages

 SynergyOS Community Server is an open-source implementation of the core file management and messages functionality.
 This will be releases under the Server Side Public License (SSPL).